-There uncertainties relate to:
+There are uncertainties that relate to:

-- the ongoing transmission rate of the virus (depending on e.g. effectiveness of lockdown/social distancing/"track and tracing" measures, whether individuals develop lasting immunity to the virus following infection or vaccination, the emergence of more contagious virus strains, or the speed of the roll-out of the vaccine to the general population); - the number of deaths resulting from infection with Covid-19 (related to e.g. the fatality rate of the virus and new mutations and the ability to provide effective treatments and/or vaccine development); - the excess mortality from related factors other than deaths from infection with Covid-19 e.g. mortality from people that were prevented from receiving healthcare (including preventative screening for other conditions) and mortality from "deaths of despair" related to the economic shock; - potential further lockdown measures: following an easing of lockdown measures and encouragement to return to normal activities by many countries mid-2020, new and severe additional waves of infection have emerged towards the end of 2020, leading many countries to impose new and stricter lockdown measures and social distancing requirements to slow the spread of the virus.
-However, it is impossible to know to what extent people will continue to observe social distancing and sanitary rules during everyday interactions.
-It is therefore possible that ongoing waves worsen, take longer to disperse or that further waves of infection occur in many countries, with the necessity of imposing further lockdown measures.
-Therefore, although the immediate economic impacts of imposing lockdowns are severe, it is more difficult to predict the extent and persistency of these measures over time and thus the longer-term economic impacts; - future support to the economy: the scope, quantum, and pace of government and central bank support to the economy are much larger than in previous crises.
+- the ongoing transmission rate of the virus and new mutations (depending on e.g. effectiveness of lockdown/social distancing/"track and tracing" measures, whether individuals develop lasting immunity to the virus following infection or vaccination, the emergence of more contagious virus strains, or the speed of the rollout of the vaccine to the general population, including the necessary frequency for refreshing vaccination and effectiveness against new mutations); - the number of deaths resulting from infection with Covid-19 (related to e.g. the fatality rate of the virus and new mutations and the ability to provide effective treatments and/or vaccine development); - the excess mortality from related factors other than deaths from infection with Covid-19 e.g. mortality from people that were prevented from receiving healthcare (including preventative screening for other conditions) and mortality related to the economic shock; - potential further lockdown measures: following an easing of lockdown measures in many countries mid-2021, new and severe additional waves of infection particularly linked to the Delta and Omicron virus variants, have emerged towards the end of 2021, leading many countries to again impose lockdown measures and social distancing requirements to slow the spread of the virus.
+However, it is impossible to know to what extent people will continue to observe social distancing and sanitary rules during everyday interactions, particularly in case of persisting infection waves.
+In addition, it is difficult to predict vaccine take-up rates.
+It is therefore possible that on-going waves worsen, take longer to disperse or that further waves of infection occur in many countries, with the necessity of imposing further lockdown measures.
+Therefore, it is difficult to predict the extent and persistency of these measures over time and thus the longer-term economic impacts;

+future support to the economy: the scope, quantum, and pace of government and central bank support to the economy are much larger than in previous crises.
 While the fiscal and monetary policies should limit the number of defaults and therefore enable a quicker post-crisis recovery, it is uncertain whether these measures will be sufficient to tackle the full spectrum of the economic consequences from the Covid-19 crisis, particularly in the event of future infection waves and lockdowns, and to what extent these measures will be maintained.
 Uncertainties on the sustainability of this support could inhibit investment, innovation, and productivity, and destabilise financial markets.
-Whilst consensus forecasts are more optimistic than in June, given a better than anticipated rebound of the activity in the second and third quarter, the delay or ineffectiveness of the vaccine rollouts could result in an increasing share of the negative shock on GDP level and growth rate becoming permanent.
+Whilst consensus forecasts are still positive, a delay or ineffectiveness of the vaccine roll-outs could result in an increasing share of the negative shock on GDP level and growth rate becoming permanent.